-- Pin Class: Each pin class is represented by a color. - Comment: Enter a text to add a description. - Delete Pin: Deletes this pin. - Rename Classes: You can assign meaningful names to the pin classes. - Visible: Uncheck this option to temporarily hide the pin. - Location: Easting and northing are the coordinates in the current projection.
+- Pin Class: Each pin class is represented by a color. - Comment: Enter a text to add a description. - Image: You can use a custom image for the pin.
+PNG files with transparency work best. - Delete Pin: Deletes this pin. - Rename Classes: You can assign meaningful names to the pin classes. - Visible: Uncheck this option to temporarily hide the pin. - Location: Easting and northing are the coordinates in the current projection.
 Latitude and longitude are the usual GPS coordinates.
 Edit the values with the Edit command.
 Change the pin location by clicking on the Reset Pin button and then on the new location in the model. - Show window for new pins: If this option is checked, the Edit Pin window is shown each time you set a new pin.
 This allows to enter a name directly. - Pictures: If there are pictures associated with this location, a preview is shown in this area.
 Click on the Camera symbol to open a bigger viewer window with zoom and pan functionality.
 You can also show the next or previous picture.
 If you click on the Delete button, the association of the picture to the pin is removed but the picture file will not be deleted. - OK: Close the dialog with OK.
 Please note that the Set Pin command is still active and you can set another pin.
 Press Escape or click on the Set Pin button in the menu bar again if you want to end this mode.